perfectprice/perfectprice-docs/data-formats/competition.md

 In all cases we strongly prefer data be as __raw__ as possible.
 That is, the actual shopped rates.
 It is easier and preferable for us to make computations on our side rather than work from already computed numbers.
 For example, giving us the specific rate for a certain reservation window, car type, dates, location, etc. is much better than just giving an average rate.

-For compactness and specificity, market rate data often contain dimensional fields such as vendor codes, SIPP, etc. For convenience and readability, it is helpful to convert such fields into human interpretable values.
-Dimensional data could be provided for this purpose, mostly once during setup, or rarely as they change.
+For compactness and specificity, market rate data often contain dimensional fields such as vendor codes, SIPP, etc. Dimensional data could be provided for convenience and human readability, mostly once during setup, or rarely as they change.

 #### 4.1 Market Prices